Kleadron-Software/GDXP/README.md

 #### Can I use this to load existing games?

-This version of Godot is not intended as a drop-in replacement for Godot 2 games, and is an enthusiast version made for my own purposes.
+This version of Godot is not intended as an engine replacement for existing Godot 2 games, and is an enthusiast version made for my own purposes.
-I may add, change, or remove features as intended for my own use.
-The GLES1 rasterizer has fundamental differences from the GLES2 rasterizer.
+There are changes backported from Godot 3 and 4 that fundamentally make this version incompatible with unmodified Godot 2 projects.

-Existing games made for Godot 2 target the GLES2 renderer, but this fork uses the GLES1 renderer by default for compatibility reasons.
+Existing games target the GLES2 renderer, but this fork uses the GLES1 renderer by default for compatibility reasons.
 If you load a GD2 project in this, it might not look correct without tweaking the video driver setting.
-This engine also has fundamental backwards incompatible changes made to it since Godot 2.1.

-#### Should I use this over modern Godot?
+#### Should I use this over regular/modern Godot?

-Unless your target is legacy PCs, you shouldn't.
-This fork isn't intended to replace modern Godot versions.
-Instead, my intention is to make game development on legacy/retro platforms more bearable.
-Basing this engine on an older, simpler, and more compatible version of Godot was better in every way than making my own entirely new engine from scratch.

-If you're looking to make a retro style video game, you can do that just fine with any newer engine if you wrangle the shaders.
-If you're the retro PC enthusiast type that's willing to put up with an old version of Godot despite its quirks, because you want your game to run on hardware it looks like it should, this version would be better than using Godot 1 or 2 directly.
+No, you shouldn't.
+As stated above, this is my own enthusiast version of the engine.
+I currently do not have any documentation set up aside from documented changes.
+The source code of this project is available publicly as I do not see a benefit in keeping it closed-source.

+I don't mind it if someone wants to use this version, as long as you understand what you're getting, but you'll get way better support if you use a newer Godot version like 3.x or 4.x.

 Keep in mind that Godot 2 was built from already outdated technology, and the workflow isn't the same as a modern engine.
-You may need to optimize your games well if you intend to build anything substantial.
+I backport some optimizations I can, if applicable, but optimization still needs to be taken into account.

 #### Important Notes